igorlino/angular-annotorious/README.md

 <annotorious options="{annotationsFor:'.group'}" />
 ```

 For more information on how to setup and customise, [check the examples](http://igorlino.github.io/angular-annotorious/).

+## Storage providers

+The storage provider examples are under 'src/storage-providers/'

+Their purpose is to save and load annotations to/from the local browser storage.

+It should give you an idea how to do it for other type of storage providers.

+If you create another storage provider, that ends up generic enough, you may like to contribute it for the angular-annotorious community, your are very welcome.

 ## License
 Licensed under MIT license.